 Today I will demonstrate how to add category and subcategory in WordPress URLs using the built-in feature provided.
 This will not require any additional plugins because the features are built into WordPress.
 This is extremely easy to do, but remember you must have already set up categories and subcategories on your website and have posts under these categories.

-Permalinks option.
-If you do not see this option you may be using a free version of WordPress through WordPress.com and you may want to consider finding a web host to get the most out of your website through WordPress.org.
+If you do not see this option you may be using a free version of WordPress through WordPress.com and you may want to consider finding web hosting to get the most out of your website through WordPress.org.
 There are many differences between the two, but the biggest difference is that 60 million websites are built with WordPress.org and WordPress.com is a free service that will restrict your freedom by paywalls.

 All of the URL structures in WordPress are located here.
 Click on the custom structure option to select it for use.